erikjuhani/caplog/README.md

 Logs can be grouped under sub-directories or what I like to call _pages_.

-To write log entry under a page you need to provide a `--page` flag with the name of the sub-directory.
+To write log entry under a page you need to provide a `-p` flag with the name of the sub-directory.

 ```bash
 caplog "New entry in to different page" -p subpage